kelvinkoon/kelvinkoon/README.md

 ### What I do
 - Finishing up my internship at Huawei on the Mobile Security Lab R&D Team
-- Working on defending our RoboCup title with [@UBC-Thunderbots](https://github.com/UBC-Thunderbots/Software)
+- Defending the SSL RoboCup title with [@UBC-Thunderbots](https://github.com/UBC-Thunderbots/Software)
-- Maintaining [babiri.net](https://www.babiri.net/#/) and my other projects
+- Maintaining [babiri.net](https://www.babiri.net/#/) and working on new side-projects

 ### When I'm not coding
 - Photographing hackathons and gaming tournaments